Clarence Clemons: Acting career

-Clemons appeared in several movies and on television, making his screen debut in Martin Scorsese's musical 1977 musical film New York, New York, in which he played a trumpet player.
+Clemons appeared in several movies and on television, making his screen debut in Martin Scorsese's 1977 musical film New York, New York, in which he played a trumpet player.
 He played one of the 'Three Most Important People In The World' in the 1989 comedy film Bill & Ted's Excellent Adventure.
 In 1985, Clemons was a special guest star in Diff'rent Strokes episode "So You Want to Be a Rock Star", in which he played the role of Mr. Kingsley, a young saxophonist helping Arnold Jackson to learn to play his sax.
-He was also a guest voice in a 1999 episode of The Simpsons.

 In 1990, he co-starred in the pilot episode of Human Target, a Rick Springfield action series intended for ABC.
-He also played the role of Jack in Swing starring opposite Lisa Stansfield and Hugo Speer, directed by Nick Mead.
+He played the role of Jack in Swing starring opposite Lisa Stansfield and Hugo Speer, directed by Nick Mead.
 He appeared alongside Michael McKean and David Bowe as a miner in one episode of musician "Weird Al" Yankovic's children's television show The Weird Al Show.
+Clemons is a guest voice in "Grift of the Magi", a 1999 episode of The Simpsons.
 He made a cameo appearance in the sequel to The Blues Brothers, Blues Brothers 2000 (1999), as part of the metal section of super blues band The Louisiana Gator Boys.
-He appeared in the episode "Michael's Band" of Damon Wayans' television show My Wife and Kids as a musician, and performed an original composition, co written with bassist Lynn Woolever, called "One Shadow In The Sun".
+He appeared in the episode "Michael's Band" of Damon Wayans' television show My Wife and Kids as a musician, and performed "One Shadow In The Sun", an original composition co-written with bassist Lynn Woolever.

 Clemons twice appeared as a Baltimore youth-program organizer in the HBO crime drama The Wire.
 He appeared in an episode of Brothers and in the "Eddie's Book" episode of 'Til Death as himself.